 Distractions are best avoided in a professional setting.
-Dangling earrings, clanking bangles, too much cleavage or thigh, or visible underwear can all distract from the
+Dangling earrings, clanking bangles, too much cleavage or thigh, or visible underwear can all distract from the business at hand.

 However, Godfrey says, “I see women who expose more cleavage and it’s become more acceptable.
 That’s the way it is today, and no one says anything about it – the employers or the employees.”

 At Bank of Hawaii, it’s all about the customer, Nakamatsu says.
 “We want to ensure that our employees don’t present anything that’s offensive to our customers.”